ugueto/cli-log-analysis/README.md

 ![help](https://github.com/ugueto/cli-log-analysis/blob/master/img/help.png?raw=true)
 7. Read through the help page and you are ready to get started.

 NOTES:
-The application includes sample data for testing purposes.
+The application includes (compressed) sample data for testing purposes.
+First, extract the .log file and use it for testing.
+For example, after extracting, try this command from the app directory: "python main.py "./sample_data/access.log" "./results.json" -s" and see the results in the results.json file.

-In order to begin, you must have a sample log file in the same format as the sample data.
-If not, please use the sample data (Different formats will be supported in later versions).
+In order to use this app, you must have a sample log file in the same format as the sample data.
+If not, please use the sample data.

+(Different formats will be supported in later versions)

-In order to better understand functionality, read the comments on instructions.txt file.
+To better understand functionality, read the comments on instructions.txt file.